How to Spend a Sunday in Mitte, Berlin (Day Guide to Mitte)

 Last updated: September 2, 2024

 As a lover of Berlin, food in Berlin, and Sundays in Berlin, these are my recommendations for a perfect Sunday in Mitte, Berlin.
-I’ve included a map with all locations tagged and find my favorite Sunday combinations at the end of this post.
+I’ve included a map with all locations tagged.
+You can find my favorite Sunday combinations at the end of this post.

 I include a variety of choices to fit more preferences and many of these activities can be enjoyed throughout the week.
 You can pick one or two fun activities from this list to have a great afternoon in the neighborhood or include more to have a wonderfully busy day in Berlin’s central district.
 Whatever suits your mood, timing, and budget!
 This post focuses mostly on Mitte the neighborhood, rather than the district of Mitte (which is significantly larger), although there are options for making your way to the outskirts of the neighborhood as well.